Appendix A. Creating IAM Roles in AWS

 In this case you must also configure trust relationships for the created IAM role to allow Veeam Backup for AWS to assume the role.

 - To create the IAM role in another account, click Another AWS account.
 Then, in the Account ID field, enter the ID of the trusted account — an AWS account where the backup appliance belongs.

 If you want to increase the security of the role, select the Require external ID check box and enter a password.
 To learn how to use an external ID to increase security of an IAM role, see AWS Documentation.

-- At the Permissions step of the wizard, select an IAM policy that must be attached to the IAM role.
+- At the Add permissions step of the wizard, select an IAM policy that must be attached to the IAM role.

-For an IAM policy to be displayed in the list, it must be created in advance as described in section Appendix A. Creating IAM Policies.
+For an IAM policy to be displayed in the list, it must be created in advance as described in section Appendix B. Creating IAM Policies in AWS.

 - At the Tags step of the wizard, specify AWS tags that will be assigned to the IAM role.

 - Add the created IAM role to the Veeam Backup for AWS configuration database as described in section Adding IAM Roles.